 Moral of the story:

-Instead, if we forgive them and keep on reminding them about their mistake and making them guilty all time, then it’s not true forgiveness.
-It’s a punishment to them.
+Instead, if we forgive them and keep reminding them about their mistake will make them guilty.
+Then it is not true forgiveness.

 #2.
 Short Stories on Buddha – Never Let Anyone Control You

 Buddha and his disciples never stay in one place for a long time.
-Staying for a long time will be a burden to the villagers as they depend on villagers for their food.
+Because it will be a burden to the villagers as they depend on villagers for their food.

-After some time, a lady came out and she became furious to see a monk with a begging bowl in his hand.
+After some time, a lady came out.
+She became furious to see a monk with a begging bowl in his hand.

 Lady started abusing Buddha, “You are looking fit enough to work.
-Then you want to have food without working”.
+Instead, you want to have food without working”.

 She paused to catch her breath.
-Then she asked, “Why are simply standing like a stone?
-Say something.”
+Then she asked, “Why are you standing as stone.
+You can say something.”

-Buddha said, “Mother If an offer has come and if it is not accepted, to whom does it belong?”.
+Buddha said, “Mother if an offer has come and it is not accepted, to whom does it belong?”

-Buddha gently replied, “Mother, the time I met you, you have been offering me whatever you have?”.
+Buddha gently replied, “Mother, from the time I met you, you have been offering me whatever you have?”

-The Lady realized that Buddha was referring to the abuses, she made on him and she asked
+The Lady realized that Buddha was referring to the abuses.
+She asked

 Buddha smiled back.

-Buddha finally said, “As a mirror reflects an object and as stand still lake reflects the sky, take care of what you speak and how you act is always good.
-For goodness will always cast back goodness and for harm will always cast back harm”.
+Buddha said, “As a mirror reflects an object and like a standstill, the lake reflects the sky, take care of what you speak and how you act is always good.

-Then she bought some food for him.
-Buddha thanked her and he continued his journey.
+She thanked Buddha and bought some food for him.
+Buddha thanked her and continued his journey.

 Moral of the story:

-Never let anyone take control or empower you, through their anger and words.
-Instead, be the mirror and reflect them.
+Never let anyone take control or empower you through their anger and words.
+Instead, be the mirror and reflect on them.
 Be mindful and control your emotions.

 By controlling yourself, you will never get affected by anyone.
-And the only person who is going to get affected by the negativity in them.
+And the only person who is getting affected by the negativity in them.

-And remember whatever you give it to others, you will get the same in return.
+And remember, whatever you give to others, you will get the same in return.

 #3.
 Short Stories on Buddha – Law of Karma

-One day Buddha was doing meditation when a young man visited him and he looked very upset.
+One day while Buddha was doing meditation, a young man visited him.
+He looked upset.

-Young man thinking that these items are for last rituals went to the market and bought them.
+The young man thought that the items for the last rituals.
+He went to the market and bought them.